muradbanaji/muradbanaji.github.io/_pages/cv.md

 * *Mathematics for engineers*, (Middlesex, 2 times)

+**Undergraduate tutor** I have tutored at Christ Church, Oxford, across the first and second year applied mathematics and probability courses.

+**MSc supervision** I supervised two MSc dissertations at Oxford during 2024-25.

-**Thesis and postdoc supervision** Pete Donnell (PhD, UCL); Casian Pantea (Postdoctoral research, Portsmouth/Imperial); Pete Donnell (Postdoctoral research, Portsmouth)
+**Thesis and postdoc supervision** Pete Donnell (PhD, UCL); Casian Pantea (Postdoctoral research, Portsmouth/Imperial); Pete Donnell (Postdoctoral research, Portsmouth).

-**Other teaching** I have tutored school students at all levels, and prepared students for competitions, including the BMO (British Mathematical Olympiad)
+**Other teaching** I have tutored school students at all levels, and prepared students for competitions, including the BMO (British Mathematical Olympiad).

 **PhD examination**.
-I have been external examiner for the University of Oxford, and for the University of Nottingham.
+I have been external examiner for the University of Oxford (twice), and for the University of Nottingham.
 I have been internal examiner for the University of Portsmouth.

 {% include base_path %}